We may earn money or other compensation from the companies or products mentioned in this post.

 Grand Californian Hotel Spa

 Mandara Spa closed July 10, 2019.
-No word on if it will reopen as a new experience or be swept from the Grand completely.
+It will reopen as a new experience spring 2020 as Tenaya Stone Spa

 After touring Disneyland Resort, you’re going to need a little “me time” and the Mandara Spa is the perfect solution.
 From facials, to massages, acupressure, and wraps—you can find exactly what you need to relax here.